Core

 Tool call exhaustion

 pr = "What is 1+2, and then the result of adding +2, and then +3 to it?
-Use tools to calculate!"
+Use tools to make the calculations"

 c = Chat(model, tools=[simple_add])